-Unit 3 Unit 4 Summative internal assessment 1 (IA1): Summative internal assessment 3 (IA3): • Spoken response • Multimodal response Summative internal assessment 2 (IA2): Summative internal assessment (IA4): • Common internal assessment (CIA) • Written response
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Spoken response Summative internal assessment 3 (IA3): Multimodal response Summative internal assessment 2 (IA2):Common internal assessment (CIA) Summative external assessment (EA): Written response

 Mathematics is an essential part of everyday life and without it; our lives would be much more difficult.
 It offers rationality to our thoughts and in our hands can make tasks simpler and easier.
 Mathematics is needed to be a cook or a farmer, a carpenter or a mechanic, a checkout operator or a doctor, an engineer or a scientist, a musician; everyone needs mathematics in their day-to-day life.